StephenWinters95/FLIT_Main_Ste/README_Features.md

 * RU_01 As a returning user I want to mark information I find useful so I can quickly access it again (favourites)
 * RU_02 As a returning user I want to create a user profile so that I can personalise my site experience (profile image, bookmarks, actions/tasks)

-### F13 Personalised tasks - MyPlanner
+### F13 Personal Tasks - MyPlanner
-Personalised view.
+The MyPlanner dashboard gives access to the user's personal Task List.
+This dashboard shows the number of tasks, amongst other information.

 From where personal tasks may be created, edited, or deleted.
 The users reading list can also be shown.
 As can the comments they've made on various articles.